ouDriss95/hugoBlog/content/blog/order-confirmation-notification.md

 </html>
 ```
 3. Upload your logo and 2 image assets in **Settings** > **Files**.
 One image for banner and other for a Discount offer
-4. Watch the video above to see how you can customize the new Email Order Confirmation template
+4. Watch the video below to see how you can customize the new email Order Confirmation template

+{{< youtube KNY8lwaEvo8 >}}

 That's it!
 I hope this tutorial has been helpful and if you need something don't hesitate to [contact me](https://www.doudmine.com/contact/)